 CASE STUDY: David Weekley Homes

-- Reduced HR-related calls by adding online self-service for employees and managers
+- Reduced HR-related calls by adding 24-7 direct access for employees and managers

 - Automated a range of HR process for cost-effective management of rapid growth